justworx/trim/propx/propx.md

 and wraps it in the most suitable available subclass of `propbase`.
-For example, list objects passed to `propx()` would be wrapped inside a	`proplist` object, which provides methods and properties convenient for manipulation and display of list objects.
+For example, list objects passed to `propx()` would be wrapped inside a	`proplist` object, which provides methods and properties convenient for querying, manipulation and display of list objects.

 #### propx classes

-The following classes are currently available.
+The following modules/classes are currently available.

  * propbase - generic encoding, compression, and display methods.
  * propiter - adds methods suitable to iterable objects
  * propseq  - methods suitable to any sequence item (based on propset)
  * proplist - methods for list manipulation/display
    propgrid - proplist subclass for list of lists of equal length
+ * propdict - covers dict-like objects - UNDER CONSTRUCTION

 #### propx use in the trix package